mikemey01/Markets/README.md

 * 200 period EMA

 # Setup
-Markets currently only operates with the TradeKing API.
-TradeKing has no minimum for access to their API which is ideal for starting algo trading.
+Markets currently only operates using the TradeKing API.
+TradeKing has no minimum for access to their API which is ideal for starting automated trading on Android.
 A TradeKing brokerage account is required.

 Fork the repository, create a class titled APIKeys, then copy the body of the APIKeysTemplate class into it.
 Populate your TradeKing API keys and account number and you’re good to go.
+Make sure to add your APIKeys.java file to your gitignore if it’s not already.
 ```java
 public class APIKeys {